DulyaDeCosta/Fashion-Site-Gatsby/README.md

 # Maxi Fashion House Website

-This is the official website for Maxi Fashion House, built using the Gatsby framework.
+This is the website for Maxi Fashion House, built using the Gatsby framework.
 &nbsp;
 **Getting Started**

 Follow these instructions to set up and run the project locally.
-&nbsp;

 **Prerequisites**
 &nbsp;
 Ensure you have the Gatsby CLI installed.
 You can install it using npm: